bitzhuwei/CSharpGL/CSharpGL/readme.txt

 It provide useful utilities.

 release notes:
-v1.0.0.9:
+v1.0.1.0:
+1. Only pickable Renderer check if position buffer's DataSize is 3.
+2. Adjust camera's default settings.
+3. OneIndexBufferPtr can controls the first element to be rendered. v1.0.0.9:
 1. supports picking of point, line and basic geometry(triangle, quad, polygon) from any kind of OneIndexRenderer or ZeroIndexRenderer.
 2. rename *ModernRenderer*.cs to *Renderer*.cs